 - CoolCow/Bonita – GT model, CSA rosewood, Swiss moonspruce (sold)

-- Halifax – East Indian rosewood, bearclaw Swiss spruce, cutaway (reserved)
+- River – East Indian rosewood, bearclaw Swiss spruce, cutaway bevel (reserved)

 - Black Mordor – GT, African Blackwood, sinker redwood, Barad-dur headstock (sold)